Assistive technology: History

 In 1988 the National Institute on Disability and Rehabilitation Research, NIDRR, awarded Gaulladet University a grant for the project "Robotic finger spelling hand for communication and access to text by deaf-blind persons".
 Researchers at the university developed and tested a robotic hand.
 Although it was never commercialized the concept is relevant for current and future research.

 Since this grant, many others have been written.
 NIDRR funded research appears to be moving from the fabrication of robotic arms that can be used by disabled persons to perform daily activities, to developing robotics that assist with therapy in the hopes of achieving long-term performance gains.
 If there is success in development of robotics, these mass-marketed products could assist tomorrow's longer-living elderly individuals enough to postpone nursing home stays.
 "Jim Osborn, executive director of the Quality of Life Technology Center, told a 2007 gathering of long-term care providers that if such advances could delay all nursing home admissions by a month, societal savings could be $1 billion monthly".
 Shortage of both paid personal assistants and available family members makes artificial assistance a necessity.

-rATA Tool by World Health Organization
+World Health Organization Initiatives

+rATA

 The rapid assistive technology assessment (rATA) is a tool developed by World Health Organization in order to undertake household surveys which can measure various parameters needed to access assistive technology and to make informed policies for governments around the world.

+GATE

+In 2014, the World Health Organization established the Global Cooperation on Assistive Technology (GATE) to improve worldwide access to AT, alongside the WHO-GATE 5P framework.
+The framework outlines five key areas: People, Policy, Products, Provision, and Personnel.
+"People" focuses on individuals who use or may use AT, while "Policy" encompasses the laws, regulations, and systems that regulate access.
+"Product" covers the assistive technologies themselves, "Provision" helps ensure these technologies are accessible, and "Personnel" includes the workforce involved in providing and supporting AT use.